jefflunt/how_slow/README.md

   [ActiveSupport::Notifications Subscribers][3]. `how_slow` will default to
   tracking **all** controller actions automatically if you don't explicitly set this option.
-* `:logger_filename` - the name of the file to write the metrics logs.
+* `:logger_filename` - the name of the file used to write metrics data.
 The default is `metrics.log`, which winds up placing the file under `"#{Rails.root}/log/metrics.log"`
 * `:storage` - the storage method.
 Right now the default (and only option) is